yongtang/clamav.js/README.md

 Performance
 -----------
-The ClamAV.js library is implemented in an asynchronous way.
+The ClamAV.js library is implemented in an asynchronous way by utilizing transform stream of node.js.
 That is supposed to perform better when I/O is the bottleneck.

 License
 -----------